Curaleaf · Jun 2023 – Jan 2026

 What I did

-Led 0→1 development and launch of native Android app, driving 35% growth in app downloads.
+Led 0→1 development and launch of native Android app, extending the platform's addressable mobile audience and driving 35% growth in total app downloads.

-Launched high-impact growth features (Special Deals Tray) — 8% conversion increase, 10.5% revenue per session lift.
+Launched Special Deals Tray on a now-stable foundation, generating an 8% conversion increase and 10.5% revenue per session lift.

 Cross-Functional Leadership